 - learning simple systems of self-care that connect and unify us to our surroundings

-- Explore the connections between soil biodiversity and gut biodiversity
+- Exploring the connections between soil biodiversity and gut biodiversity

 - finding time together through daily movement, yoga and meditation classes.